ianwremmel/clark/README.md

 #### Package Commands

 Package commands are executed sequentially in each package directory.
 They may be overridden with an entry in the package's package.json.

+> Note: magic scripts receive the same environment variables as `clark exec` and are executed within each package directory.

 For example, your repository might use [mocha](https://mochajs.org/) to run your integration tests